 If you pre-book your group visit with us you will be guaranteed the services of one of our highly trained, experienced guides which can really add to the enjoyment of your visit.
 We will also be able to ensure we can accommodate the date and time of your choice and tailor the theme of any tour to suit the needs of your customers.

 Other benefits include:

-- A group rate of £4.75* (ex VAT) per head for a general tour (a saving on the ‘walk-in’ suggested donation rate)
+- A group rate of £4.75* (ex VAT) per head for a general guided tour

 - Free tour guide (including foreign language guides)